-- (a) Binding Nature of Agreement.
-The terms, conditions and promises contained in this Agreement shall be binding upon and shall inure to the benefit - contained in this Agreement shall be binding upon and shall inure to the benefit of each of the parties hereto, their heirs, personal representatives, or successors and assigns. - (b) Counterparts.
-This Agreement may be executed in more than one copy, any one of which shall be deemed a duplicate original and all of which shall constitute one and the same agreement. - (c) Notices.
-All notices, consents, approvals and other communications given or made pursuant hereto shall be in writing and shall be (A) delivered personally against receipt thereof, (B) by overnight courier or (C) by registered or certified mail (postage prepaid, return receipt requested), in each case to the parties at the following addresses (or at such other address for a party as shall be specified by like notice): (X) if to the Corporation, to 5900 Princess Garden
+(a) Binding Nature of Agreement.
+The terms, conditions and promises contained in this Agreement shall be binding upon and shall inure to the benefit of each of the parties hereto, their heirs, personal representatives, or successors and assigns.

+(b) Counterparts.
+This Agreement may be executed in more than one $% \left({{{\mathbf{x}}{i}}} \right)$ copy, any one of which shall be deemed a duplicate original and all of which shall constitute one and the same agreement.

+(c) Notices.
+All notices, consents, approvals and other

+communications given or made pursuant hereto shall be in writing and shall be (A) delivered personally against receipt thereof, (B) by overnight courier or (C) by registered or certified mail (postage prepaid, return receipt requested), in each case to the parties at the following addresses (or at such other address for a party as shall be specified by like notice): (X) if to the Corporation, to 5900 Princess Garden purposes only and shall not affect in any way the meaning or interpretation of this Agreement.
+Whenever the words "include," "includes" or "including" are used in this Agreement, they shall be deemed to be followed by the words "without limitation."